eagroom/IntroToRPresentation/index.md

 ---

-## Two more ways to Assign variables
+## Two more ways to assign variables

 "=".
 Works in "most" contexts